alisw/alibuild/docs/troubleshooting.markdown

     Using package autotools from the system as preferred choice.
     Using package GSL from the system as preferred choice.
     System package boost cannot be used.
 Building our own copy.
-    We will build packages in the following order: defaults-release AliEn-CAs GMP UUID gSOAP ApMon-CPP GEANT4 boost MPFR MonALISA-gSOAP-client cgal XRootD fastjet xalienfs AliEn-Runtime ROOT vgm GEANT3 GEANT4_VMC AliRoot
+    We will build packages in the following order: defaults-release GMP UUID gSOAP GEANT4 boost MPFR cgal XRootD fastjet ROOT

-If you have a system package which you think should be used but it's not, you can run `aliDoctor <package-name>` to try to understand why that was the case (or you can [open a bug report](https://github.com/alisw/alidist/issues) with its output and we will look at it).
+If you have a system package which you think should be used but it's not, you can run `Doctor <package-name>` to try to understand why that was the case (or you can [open a bug report](https://github.com/alisw/alidist/issues) with its output and we will look at it).

 ### What is PIP ?
 How do I install it?